 Green was the only Black man for either team on the court.
 Same with after the title game when the finalists gathered in an arena room for sandwiches.
 But Rupp didn’t avoid Green.
 In fact, he sought out Green.

 “I remember Adolph Rupp very well,” Green said.
 “Both teams were together for refreshments.
 Coach Rupp came over to me and we were talking.
 He said, ‘Geez, I’d like to have you on my team.’ ”

-It’s startling to learn Rupp’s words all these years later with the context of history, although easy to understand why he was impressed.
-“Jumping Johnny” totaled 20 points with 27 rebounds in the semi and the 6-foot-5 sophomore added 14 points with 20 boards in the regional championship.
+It’s startling to learn Rupp’s words within the context of history, although easy to understand why he was impressed.
+“Jumping Johnny” totaled 20 points with 27 rebounds in the semi.
+The 6-foot-5 sophomore added 14 points with 20 boards in the regional championship.

 “We played well against Notre Dame and then we beat Kentucky pretty good,” Green said.
 “That just didn’t happen; Kentucky didn’t lose at home.
 We were feeling pretty good about ourselves.
 The school hadn’t done much in basketball, and we had the student body behind us.
 It was a good feeling.”

 Other than Jim Crow, who wouldn’t want Green on his team with the ridiculous numbers he put on those back-to-back nights?

 Well, Rupp waited until 1969 to sign his first Black player.
 Freshmen were ineligible in those days, so Tom Payne made his varsity debut in Kentucky blue in the 1970-71 season – 14 years after Rupp claimed to covet a player like Green.